ankane/chartkick/README.md

 View the [changelog](https://github.com/ankane/chartkick/blob/master/CHANGELOG.md)

+## Troubleshooting

+having a `default_scope` set up in your Rails model can prevent the data from being processed correctly, thus the chart will not be rendered.

 ## Contributing

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help: